-If you have been excluded or removed from a property by your landlord who has failed to obtain and execute a warrant for your eviction, then you may have been unlawfully evicted.
+If you have been excluded or removed from a property by your landlord who has failed to obtain and execute a warrant for your eviction, then you may have been subject to an illegal eviction.

 A landlord can normally only make a tenant leave their property by executing a court issued warrant for their eviction.